pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-performance.md

 ## Endpoint Performance

 Request latency can vary greatly by endpoint, especially if one of the requests is more database intensive.
-However, when there are wildcards (url parameters) in your request paths, it can be difficult to drill down into a particular endpoint.
+However, when there are wildcards (URL parameters) in your request paths, it can be difficult to drill down into a particular endpoint.

 Pixie can cluster HTTP requests by logical endpoint, substituting a `*` for the parameters in your requests.
 For example, the following two requests: